-A clericial worker who worked for a Texas constable was fired after a controversial remark during a personal conversation about the failed assassination attempt of then-President Ronald Reagan, leading to a Supreme Court ruling about public employee's free speech rights.
-(Photo of the moments after John Hinckley Jr. shot President Reagan and others on March 30, 1981 in Washington D.C., AP Photo/Ron Edmonds used with permission from The Associated Press.)
+A clerical worker who worked for a Texas constable was fired after a controversial remark during a personal conversation about the failed assassination attempt of then-President Ronald Reagan, leading to a Supreme Court ruling about public employee's free speech rights.
+Photo of the moments after John Hinckley Jr. shot President Reagan and others on March 30, 1981 in Washington D.C.
+(AP Photo/Ron Edmonds, used with permission from the Associated Press)

 In Rankin v.
 McPherson, 483 U.S. 378 (1987), the Supreme Court ruled that a Texas constable violated the First Amendment rights of a clerical employee when he dismissed her for an intemperate remark she made about President Ronald Reagan during a personal conversation in the workplace.

 Government employee argues First Amendment protection for personal remark

 Constable Walter Rankin terminated employee Ardith McPherson after she admitted telling a co-employee after the John Hinckley Jr. assassination attempt on Reagan, “if they go for him again, I hope they get him.”